SamratDuttaOfficial/onymochat/README.md

 ##### Step 3

 Select option **3** to run your chat client.
 There you won't need to create any new encryption keys for chatting if you don't want to.
-Creating more than one keys will be very hard to manage and might be the reason of some problems in future.
+Creating more than one key will be very hard to manage and might be the reason of some problems in future.

-You will need to enter your or the other person's hidden service and server's **public key** and **authenticaion key** and also the other person's **public key for encryption** to chat with that person.
+You will need to enter your or the other person's hidden service and server's **public key** and **authentication key** and also the other person's **public key for encryption** to chat with that person.

 #### How to Create an Anonymous (.onion) Webpage